Quetzal-framework/quetzal-CoaTL/README.md

 simulating the coalescence of gene genealogies in explicit landscapes or phylogenetic networks.

-Its aim is to standardize a library of reusable STL-compatible components to encourage code reuse.
+Its aim is to standardize a library of reusable components to encourage code reuse.

+# Documentation

+The documentation lives [here](https://quetzal-framework.github.io/quetzal-CoaTL/).

 > :egg::egg::egg: If you are not a C++ programmer,
 > then you are unlikely to benefit directly from this library:
 > you may prefer instead the [Quetzal-EGGS simulators](https://github.com/Quetzal-framework/quetzal-EGGS).

-# Documentation

-The documentation lives [here](https://quetzal-framework.github.io/quetzal-CoaTL/).

 # Contact